aaronsossin/gnomAD_LD_Easy_Querying/README.md

 To generate the LD files for a given population (let's say African (afr)) do the following

+Note, define population as the shortened form as seen in gnomAD website.
+African = afr, Non-finnish european = nfe, Estonian = est, etc...

 1.

 Navigate to hyperparams.py to update some hyper-parameters that the rest of scripts will use.
 Where this repository is git cloned,